 The 2020 -2021 Council Members:

-Iris Litt (Chair), David Abernethy, Sandy Fetter, Chuck Holloway, Roberta Katz, Mike Kirst, Ray Levitt, Michele Marincovich, John Rickford, Susan Schofield, and George Springer.
+Iris Litt (Chair), David Abernethy, Margaret Ann Fidler, Sandy Fetter, Bill Gould, Chuck Holloway, Roberta Katz, Mike Kirst, Ray Levitt, Michele Marincovich, Ellen Porzig, John Rickford, Cecilia Ridgeway, Susan Schofield, and George Springer.

-In our other series, co-sponsored with the Stanford Center on Longevity, we are pleased to announce that Philip Pizzo, M.D., who spoke to us last April on the pandemic, has agreed to speak to emeriti/ae again byZoom webinar on Monday, November 2, at 3:00 pm, providing an update on COVID-19 and what we have learned/still need to learn with particular reference to those in our age group.
-(Zoom link will be provided a few days before the event.)
+In our other series, co-sponsored with the Stanford Center on Longevity, we hosted Dr. Philip Pizzo's discussion on Monday, November 2, as he provided an update on COVID-19 and what we have learned/still need to learn with particular reference to those in our age group.

 The David B. Abernethy Emeriti Lectures: Autobiographical Reflections is a series in which retired professors speak about their lives, careers, post-retirement experiences and perspectives.
 The collection of 39 lectures is available on the web through Stanford Apple Podcasts at Emeriti Council Autobiographical Reflections.